Current Group Research

 Organic and Biomolecular Chemistry, 2017, 15, 2797-2803

-Organic and Biomolecular Chemistry202018, 5203-5209
+Organic and Biomolecular Chemistry202422, 7632-7636

 Funding

-Many thanks to those who support our research.
+We are very grateful to those who support our research.
 To date this includes:

 EPSRC, Innovate UK, Leverhulme Trust, Royal Society, Royal Society of Chemistry, Amigo Chem, Joy Welch Educational Charitable Trust and Lancaster University.